Marvel Homes

 The 7-star NatHERS rating is the minimum required by the National Construction Code.
 It models performance on a computer but does not verify what is actually built.
 It still allows for leaky construction, inadequate ventilation, and reliance on air conditioning to meet the modelled outcome.
 Many builders advertise 7-star compliance as an achievement.
 It is the legal minimum.

-Passive house is approximately four to five times more stringent than the 7-star standard.
+Passive house always exceeds the 7-star standard, typically rating around 8 to 9 stars on the NatHERS scale.
 Every Marvel Homes project is designed and built to PHI certification, which means your home is verified to perform as modelled, not just estimated to.
 When you compare builders who claim to build sustainably, ask what standard they actually build to and whether it gets independently verified.

 The thermal envelope and what it means for you